 If you are planning an upcoming kitchen renovation, then you should consider replacing your old tiles with modern subway tiles.
 They can be laid in a variety of patterns, which is what we take a look at today.
 So, continue reading this post to discover some of the best subway tile patterns for a kitchen.
 I’ll even throw in a few recommendations for awesome subway tiles in Perth, so do read through until the end!

 The herringbone pattern is one of the most popular subway tile patterns for a kitchen.
 This pattern can be created by laying tiles in a 2:1 ratio.
 It creates an interesting visual pattern with a wavy flow.

-While this design pattern is very simple and clean, it makes any space look fresher and more modern.
+While this design pattern is simple and clean, it makes any space look fresher and more modern.
 This tile pattern also works great when paired with brass elements or a splash of colour.

 The offset pattern is probably the most common subway tile pattern.
 It is also the safest bet if you are worried about messing up the look of your kitchen.

 This pattern is very easy to create – all you have to do is to lay tiles one over another with an offset at the joint.
-This offers a simple and sophisticated look which offers a classic visual appeal.
+This offers a simple and sophisticated look that offers a classic visual appeal.
 You can also go for a variant offset 1/3 look to create the illusion of stair steps.

-The crosshatch pattern is a geometric pattern which is suitable for use in modern kitchens.
+The crosshatch pattern is a geometric pattern suitable for use in modern kitchens.
 To recreate this tile pattern, simply lay a pair of subway tiles vertically next to a pair of tiles laid horizontally.
 You can also choose to create accents to highlight your space.

 High-quality subway tiles in Perth